MicrosoftDocs/architecture-center/docs/ai-ml/index.md

 ### Microsoft Fabric Data Factory

-With Data Factory, you can ingest, prepare and transform data from multiple data sources (for example, databases, data warehouse, Lakehouse, real-time data, and more).
+With Data Factory, you can ingest, prepare, and transform data from multiple data sources (for example, databases, data warehouse, Lakehouse, real-time data, and more).

 Data Factory supports both code and no/low code solutions: